EJOOSTEROP/mimodast/readme.md

 ### dbt
 dbt defines data transformations.
 Mimodast contains transformations from staged data to data used for reporting. dbt is configured by using the files in `/project/mimodast/transformers/`.

-New transformations can be triggered by running the pipelines in Airflow; or manually triggered using `meltano invoke dbt-duckdb:run` from within the `/project/mimodast/` folder..
+New transformations can be triggered by running the pipelines in Airflow; or manually triggered using `meltano invoke dbt-duckdb:run` from within the `/project/mimodast/` folder.

 Data tests and documentation have also been setup in mimodast.